aclark5/Lymphocyte_meQTL/README.md

 - meQTL_run_all.R
 This script runs the main engine for mapping meQTLs in T and B cells seperately using MatrixEQTL (Shabalin PMID 22492648).
 This is submitted to a cluster using the shell script mQTL_cluster.sh.

+- Get_Residuals.Rmd
+Calculation of DNAm and expression residuals that were inputted to the causal inference test (CIT) and the eQTM analysis.

+- CIT.Rmd
+Prepares input data and performs the CIT analysis for both cell types and all traits.